-Python has Setuptools, and the Python Package Index, to assist in packaging and distributing applications to other developers.
-And Virtualenv allows developers to isolate an application and its dependencies from the rest of the system.
-However, pip and virtualenv are not user-oriented tools.
+Python has several options that can assist when packaging and distributing applications.
+There’s Setuptools, and the Python Package Index (pip), and Virtualenv allows developers to isolate an application and its dependencies from the rest of the system.

+But pip and Virtualenv are not user-oriented tools.
 Nor do they offer a solution for notifying users of available updates.
 Snaps address these gaps, while building upon the work you’ve already done to teach Python how to package your app.

-- Snaps are easy to discover and install.
-Millions of users can browse and install snaps graphically in the Snap Store or from the command-line.
+- Snaps are easy to discover and install Millions of users can browse and install snaps graphically in the Snap Store or from the command-line.

-- Snaps automatically update to the latest version.
-Four times a day, users’ systems will check for new versions and upgrade in the background.
+- Snaps automatically update to the latest version Four times a day, users’ systems will check for new versions and upgrade in the background.

-- Upgrades are not disruptive.
-Because upgrades are not in-place, users can keep your app open as it’s upgraded in the background.
+- Upgrades are not disruptive Because upgrades are not in-place, users can keep your app open as it’s upgraded in the background.

-- Upgrades are safe.
-If your app fails to upgrade, users automatically roll back to the previous revision.
+- Upgrades are safe If your app fails to upgrade, users automatically roll back to the previous revision.

 Ready to get started?
-By the end of this guide you’ll understand how to make a snap of your Python app that can be published in the Snap Store, showcasing it to millions of Linux users.
+By the end of this guide, you’ll understand how to make a snap of your Python app that can be published in the Snap Store, showcasing it to millions of Linux users.

 snapcraft.yaml file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
 This data is used in the presentation of your app in the Snap Store.